Think-iT-Labs/aws-patterns-edc/README.md

 A significant architectural enhancement in this pattern is the transition from a centralized identity to a decentralized identity model.
 It implements the [Eclipse Decentralized Claims Protocol (DCP)](https://eclipse-dataspace-dcp.github.io/decentralized-claims-protocol), which is the Eclipse EDC’s reference implementation for managing Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).

-As the pattern is based on Eclipse Tractus-X, it integrates with the [Identity Hub](https://github.com/eclipse-tractusx/tractusx-identityhub), a service that enables participants in the data space to manage their DIDs and VCs.
+As the pattern is based on Eclipse Tractus-X, it integrates with the [Tractus-X Identity Hub](https://github.com/eclipse-tractusx/tractusx-identityhub), a service that enables participants in the data space to manage their DIDs and VCs.

 To support decentralized identity functionality, the following components are included in the deployment: